--Canons of construction.
+Canons of construction.
 The system of fundamental rules and maxims which are recognized as governing the construction or interpretation of written instruments.
-They are rules which have been evolved by centuries of experience.
-In re Clarke, 174 App.
-Div.
-736, 161 N. Y. S. 484, 487.
+In re Clarke, 174 App.Div.
+736, 161 N.Y.S.
+484, 487.

--Canons of descent.
+Canons of descent.
 The legal rules by which inheritances are regulated, and according to which estates are transmitted by descent from the ancestor to the heir.

--Canons of inheritance.
+Canons of inheritance.
 The legal rules by which inheritances are regulated, and according to which estates are transmitted by descent from the ancestor to the heir.
-2 Bl.
-Comm.
+2 Bl.Comm.
 208.